Failed bid for Betfair highlights public-to-private pitfalls

 Bankers and private equity groups predict some activity this year, though a return to boom times is not expected.

-"There are a number of public companies that are not run with the same sort of rigour and pace of a private equity-owned business," said Fred Wakeman, managing partner at Advent International.
+"There are a number of public companies that are not run with the same sort of rigor and pace of a private equity-owned business," said Fred Wakeman, managing partner at Advent International.

 In spite of that, he does not expect the volume of public-to-private deals to return to previous levels.
 "The private equity industry in 2006 and 2007 was a bit of an anomaly," he said.